jlangr/ccode2/continuous-design.md

 Stakeholders usually want to know when the project will be done at this point in the planning process.
 Estimates are a design consideration: Not only must we have a sense of how much time it would take to develop a new feature, we must know the extent to which the current design resists the new feature.
 Ideally that amount is "zero," which can be true if we've adhered to the four C's well enough.

 The estimates themselves might feed back into the project plan.
-The powers that be may decide to remove or trim new needs due to unexpectedly high estimates.
-Given the updates to the desired scope, we reconsider the design and provide updated estimates for the stakeholders.
+The powers that be may decide to trim their wishlist due to unexpectedly high estimates.
+Given these changes to their desired scope, we reconsider the design and provide updated estimates.

+Our project estimates at this time cover larger initiatives that might take weeks or months to complete.
+The estimates are high-level as a result; we invest enough time in them to get a ballpark sense of the initiative.
+We might use relative sizes&mdash;small, medium, large, extra-large&mdash;to figure out which ones we can guarantee we'll deliver in the next quarter.

-Our project estimates at this time are high-level, involving larger initiatives that might take weeks or months to complete.
-As we ready for development, we seek to slice these larger challenges ("epics," as some refer to them) into thinner pieces of work that we can start and deliver within shorter periods of time.
+As we ready for development, we seek to slice these larger challenges into thinner pieces of work that we can start and deliver within shorter periods of time (perhaps hours or days).
 An understanding of the system's design is once again required at this point, to ensure our ideals for slicing work align with the realities of the system.

 ## Readying for Work